 If you wear contact lenses and notice visual changes, or if the lenses begin to feel uncomfortable, consult your eye care specialist.

-If you are going to have elective surgery, you may need to stop taking this medicine beforehand.
-Consult your health care professional for advice prior to scheduling the surgery.
+If you are going to have elective surgery, you may need to stop taking this medication beforehand.
+Consult your care team for advice prior to scheduling the surgery.

 This list may not describe all possible side effects.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.